 National Apprenticeship Week: Meet the apprentice who is now a key member of our team…

-Nathan Whitmore joined Midlands Asset Finance on a Business and Administration Level Two NVQ in November 2016, and has recently passed the course to become a member of our operations team, working as sales support.
+Merren Lathwood joined Midlands Asset Finance on a Business and Administration Level Three NVQ in September 2019, and is currently working in our operations team.

-To celebrate National Apprenticeship Week 2018, we sat down with Nathan to get to know him and to discuss the benefits of doing an apprenticeship…
+To celebrate National Apprenticeship Week 2020, we sat down with Merren to get to know her and to discuss the benefits of doing an apprenticeship…

 What made you want to do an apprenticeship to begin with?